sharadregoti/tyk-docs/tyk-docs/content/plugins/supported-languages/rich-plugins/grpc/write-grpc-plugin.md

 },
 ```

-A gRPC server can configured under the `coprocess_options` setion as follows:
+A gRPC server can configured under the `coprocess_options` section as follows:

 - `enable_coprocess`: Enables the rich plugins feature.
 - `coprocess_grpc_server`: Specifies the gRPC server URL, in this example we're using TCP.
 Tyk will attempt a connection on startup and keep reconnecting in case of failure.
 - `grpc_recv_max_size`: Specifies the message size supported by the gateway gRPC client, for receiving gRPC responses.
 - `grpc_send_max_size`: Specifies the message size supported by the gateway gRPC client for sending gRPC requests.
-- `grpc_authority`: The `:authority` header value, defaults to `localhost` if omitted.
+- `grpc_authority`: The `authority` header value, defaults to `localhost` if omitted.
 Allows configuration according to [RFC 7540](https://datatracker.ietf.org/doc/html/rfc7540#section-8.1.2.3).

-When using gRPC plugins, Tyk acts as a gRPC client and dispatches requests to your gRPC server. gRPC libraries usually set a default maximum size, for example the official gRPC Java library establishes a 4
+When using gRPC plugins, Tyk acts as a gRPC client and dispatches requests to your gRPC server. gRPC libraries usually set a default maximum size, for example, the official gRPC Java library establishes a 4
 MB message size [https://jbrandhorst.com/post/grpc-binary-blob-stream/](https://jbrandhorst.com/post/grpc-binary-blob-stream/).

 Configuration parameters are available for establishing a message size in both directions (send and receive).
 For most use cases and especially if you're dealing with multiple hooks, where the same request object is dispatched, it is recommended to set both values to the same size.